 Billing codes serve as a critical element in the reimbursement process that shows the services a physician has performed after a patient’s visit.
 The insurance companies confirm the services and reimburse providers on the basis of these codes and coding systems.
 Physicians commonly use two types of codes: Current Procedural Terminology (CPT) and International Classification of Diseases (ICD).

-ICD-10 codes are standard transaction codes used for the analysis and diagnosis of diseases under the Health Insurance Portability and Accountability Act – HIPPA.
+ICD-10 codes are standard transaction codes used to analyze and diagnose diseases under the Health Insurance Portability and Accountability Act – HIPPA.
 The act is generally designed to trace disease statistics, healthcare burdens, mortality statistics, quality outcomes, and billing.
 These ICD-10 codes are detailed alpha-numeric codes and typically range from 3 to 7 numbers which begin with an alpha character.

 Regardless of whether an in-patient or out-patient, when a patient visits a physician for diagnosis, these codes represent the whole process from the first visit to the whole treatment procedure.
 Dermatology medical billing uses a range of these CPT codes for in-patient procedures such as excisions, biopsies, destructions, and Mohs surgery.
-Plus, within the Evaluation and Management of E/M codes and the CPT coding system where the billing needs the use of appropriate and accurate codes to describe the services rendered.
+Plus, within the Evaluation and Management of E/M codes and the CPT coding system, the billing needs appropriate and accurate codes to describe the services rendered.

 3. Compliance required for Dermatology Medical Billing